j44p28nm92-source/ios-audio-gatekeeping-study/README.md

 <img alt="Audio Unit API Search" src="Search%20API.png" />

 Please note that this API search is limited to MUSIC category Audio Unit (AUv3) apps, so the app must at least have this category defined.
 However, it is possible to temporarily disable the 'AUv3 Filter', which results in a complete music and audio app search.
 The results of the official Apple Search API are always limited to a maximum of 200 items, so very exotic search terms will most probably return nothing.
-Others meight return a bunch of crap.
+Very generich search terms meight return a bunch of crap.